-Partners in international Ice Dancing since 2006, Andrew and Kaitlyn had had a truly inspiring year in figure skating capturing first place at the Four Continents competition in South Korea and the bronze medal at the Senior Canadians.
-Their 2nd and a 5th place finishes in two other events contributed to their overall ranking of 6th in the world.
+Partners in international Ice Dancing since 21006, Kaitlyn joins Andrew for this year’s nomination.
+The pair have had a truly inspiring year in figure skating capturing first place at the Four Continents competition in South Korea and the bronze medal at the Senior Canadians.
+2nd and 5th place (ISU Grand Prix Final) finishes in two other events contributed to their overall ranking of 6th in the world.

 A lifelong softball player, Larry played in the Memorial Fastball League since age 19, winning a championship in 1975; moved to Port Stanley in 1976, patrolled the outfield for 10 years, making the league All-Star team twice; then joined the Waterloo CHYMrs in 1986, commencing a commitment of over 24 years as player, manager, mentor, advisor, volunteer, supporter and promoter.

 Larry has been instrumental in bringing three International Softball Congress tournaments to Kitchener, raising thousands of dollars for local service clubs and charities, including Children’s Wish Foundation of Canada.
 He has served on international tournament committees for women’s Olympic events; hosted the New Zealand Men’s national Team; organized teams to compete in our community from Argentina, Denmark, Czech Republic and the United States.
 A great player, exceptional manager and consummate contributor to the sport of fastball in our community, province, country and beyond.